 The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these filings do not contain any untrue or misleading statements nor do they omit stating material facts required to be stated in light of the circumstances under which they were made, with respect to the period covered by these filings, and the condensed interim consolidated financial statements together with other financial information included in these filings.
-The Board of Directors approves the condensed interim consolidated financial statements and MDA and ensures that management has discharged its financial responsibilities.
+The Board of Directors approves the condensed interim consolidated financial responsibilities.

-The MDA should be read in conjunction with the Company's consolidated financial statements and notes thereto for the year ended December 31, 2021.
+The MDA should be read in conjunction with the Company's condensed interim consolidated financial statements for the period ended June 30, 2022, and the consolidated financial statements and notes thereto for the year ended December 31, 2021.

 The Company is registered in the province of British Columbia.
-The Company's head office address is Suite 900 - 999 West Hastings Street, Vancouver B.C.
-V6C 2W2.
+The Company's head office address is Suite 1050 - 400 Burrard Street, Vancouver B.C.
+V6C 3A6.
 The Company's registered and records office is Suite 600 - 890 West Pender Street, Vancouver, B.C.
 V6C 1J9.

-SUMMARY OF MARCH QUARTER 2022 EXPLORATION ACHIEVEMENTS
+SUMMARY OF EXPLORATION ACHIEVEMENTS TO THE JUNE QUARTER 2022

-Following the 2021 year, in which GR Silver achieved significant milestones in its growth as a dominant player in the Rosario Mining District in Sinaloa, Mexico, the first quarter of 2022 has seen further success from our resource expansion drilling programs.
+Following the 2021 year, in which GR Silver achieved significant milestones in its growth as a dominant player in the Rosario Mining District in Sinaloa, Mexico, the first half of 2022 has seen further success from our resource expansion drilling programs, as well as a new high-grade silver discovery at San Marcial.
+The following summarizes previous and most recent achievements post consolidation of 100% ownership of all projects and the re-start of drilling in 2022.